-Turn off or disconnect an electric range or any other heating or cooking device you were using.
+Turn off or disconnect an electric range or any other heating or cooking device you were using

-If there is a potential for flooding, do not store items on top of a heater, range, or other cooking devices.
+Do not store items on top of a heater, range, or other cooking devices.

 Leave all electrical appliances and lights turned off except for one light in a location that will indicate the return of service.